hermesthecat/webwatcher/README.md

 docker run --name webwatcher --rm -D -v /path/to/media/dir:/watch/media -v /path/to/more/media/dir:/watch/extra -v /path/to/storage:/source webwatcher:latest
 ```

-Simply, you run the container, mounting any number of directories under `/watch`, and, if you wish to keep the original files, a folder under `/source`
+Simply, you run the container, mounting any number of directories under `/watch`, and, if you wish to keep the original files, a folder under `/source`.
+Other options can be added either via environment variables using the `-e` flag, or by passing a custom `cmd` to the docker container.

 ### Docker Compose
 ```yaml